temrage/uninstall_school_spyware/README.md

 #### 1. Remove Securly Certificates

 Download and run the script below as an **administrator** to delete certificates associated with "*.securly.com" from both system and user certificate stores.
+You must right click and run it as administrator.
 - [Download RemoveSecurlyCert.bat](https://github.com/temrage/uninstall_school_spyware/releases/download/release/RemoveSecurlyCert.bat)

    **File Hashes for Verification:**